 Climate Courage Book Launch Event

-Sign up to our newsletter to watch the full Climate Courage book launch event video.
+Watch the full Climate Courage book launch event video below.

 Order your copy today!

 Andreas Karelas brings an optimistic message we don’t often hear: we have all the tools we need to solve climate change—and doing so will improve our lives, our economy, and our society in countless ways.
 Climate Courage shows us how we can move past our collective inaction on climate change and work together in our communities to create a more sustainable, just, clean energy–powered economy that works for everyone.

 To engage people in the climate fight requires that we tell new stories that are empowering, inclusive, and solutions-oriented, not based in fear.
 By emphasizing the rate of job creation in clean energy and the inspiring efforts of climate heroes on both sides of the aisle—including Republican mayors and governors, the military, faith communities, businesses, and community groups—Karelas shows us that climate solutions need not be polarizing and that citizens can drive the shift to clean energy.

 Additional Praise for Climate Courage

 Climate Courage is a gem of a book.
 I have been teaching about climate change for close to three decades.
 No other book comes close to explaining the challenges we face and, more importantly, the profound opportunities we are being offered in building a clean energy future.
 Read this book and give it to everyone you know.